-This graph reflects the returns on the notes, based on a Threshold Value of 100% of the Starting Value, a Step Up Payment of \$1.10 per unit (the midpoint of the Step Up Payment range of [\$0.80 to \$1.40]) and a Step Up Value of 111% of the Starting Value the midpoint of the Step Up Value range of [108% to 114%]).
+This graph reflects the returns on the notes, based on the Threshold Value of 100% of the Starting Value, the Step Up Payment of \$2.10 per unit and the Step Up Value of 121% of the Starting Value.
 The green line reflects the returns on the notes, while the dotted gray line reflects the returns of a direct investment in the stocks included in the Index, excluding dividends.